bluz71/bluz71.github.io/_posts/2019-05-26-brave-with-duckduckgo-an-alternative-to-chrome.md

 reaping genuine dividends, especially regarding privacy.

-The more people that use products like Brave and DuckDuckGo, the healthier the Web will be.
+The more people that use products like Brave and DuckDuckGo, the healthier the web will be.
 Please give these alternatives a try :beers: